d4n3sh/thedaneshproject/content/posts/2007-07-01-dosh-doshs-list-of-17-sponsored-blogging-networks.md

 My blog is still new and so am I to the whole blogging scene.
 I have to work hard for some time before I consider start looking at advertising on my blog.

-For now I&#8217;m thinking of looking at sponsered posts.
+For now I'm thinking of looking at sponsered posts.
 I think it will help me discipline myself in the blogging space by forcing me to blog frequently and with quality.

 Are you into sponsored post?
 Tell me bout them&#8230;